claussmann/GoodVoteX/README.md

-# GoodVotes
+# GoodVoteX

-GoodVotes allows you to conduct elections with a variety of ballot types and voting rules.
+GoodVoteX allows you to conduct elections with a variety of ballot types and voting rules.
 All voting procedures used have a scientific background.
 That is, their properties have been studied e.g. in Computational Social Choice literature.
 Thus, the platform allows you to choose a suitable voting rule and ballot format for your election.